Physics Before Galileo

 Yikes!
 Rather than realize a sign convention would result in familiar kinematic concepts, we have under the Mertonian system 12 terms!
 (Wallace 92, Freely 158)

-We can clearly see that the eventual arrival of classical mechanics and much of the background for other branches of science was taking root, and it was during this century that many of those planets began to sprout out of the ground.
+We can clearly see that the eventual arrival of classical mechanics and much of the background for other branches of science was taking root, and it was during this century that many of those plants began to sprout out of the ground.
 The Mertonians and Bradwardine’s work was especially critical, but none of them ever developed the idea of energy.
 It was during this timeframe that the concept began to sneak in (Wallace 52).

 Motion was being thought of a ratio that had existence outside of a particular circumstance at the Aristotelians contended was the case.
-To the Mertonians, motion wasn’t even a point of reality but rather an objectification of it and don’t bother with the distinction between violent (man-made) and natural motion, as the Aristotelians did.
+To the Mertonians, motion wasn’t even a point of reality but rather an objectification of it and didn’t bother with the distinction between violent (man-made) and natural motion, as the Aristotelians did.
 However, they did not consider the energy aspect of the situation.
 But Albert and Marsilius of Ingham were the first to split the broad concept of motion into dynamics and kinematics, which was a step in the right direction as they sought to provide a real-world explanation (53-5).

 It was with this in mind that Gaelano de Theine picked up the baton and continued on.
 His goal was to make bare the distinction between uniform and non-uniformed motion as well as methods for measuring uniform motion, hinting at kinematics.
 To demonstrate this as a real world application, he looked at spinning wheels.
 But once again, the energy aspect did not enter the picture as de Theine was focused on the magnitude of the motion instead.
 But he did create a new notation system which was also messy like the Mertonians: